 Subsidies are available for heat pump projects.

 Firstly, there is the RHI scheme or the renewable heat incentive RHI.
 This scheme is an incentive for using renewable ways to heat domestic properties.
 You will receive the RHI payment for 7 years and it is for anyone using a renewable heating source.
 Visit Ofgem for more information on the RHI.

 Secondly there is the non-domestic RHI which applies to business and industry and operates on the same principle; however, the cost will differ.
 Ofgem will tell you the information you need to know about this scheme.

-Planning permission is not usually required for ground source heat pumps, the exception being if you live in a conservation area, the pipes will be installed underground and won’t be seen.
-However, air source heat pump on domestic premises will not normally require planning permission provided certain limits and conditions are met.
-However, it is always wise to check with your local authority their requirements for both.
+Planning permission is not usually required for ground source heat pumps, as the pipes will be installed underground and won’t be seen, the exception being if you live in a conservation area.
+The installation of an air source heat pump on domestic premises will not normally require planning permission provided certain limits and conditions are met.
+However, it is always wise to check with your local authority on their requirements for both.

 It is important to compare quotes for heat pumps and include all the relevant information to receive the best quote.
 Include all property information and the kind of heat pump you require as well as any money you will receive from the RHI.

 You can visit our guide to heat pumps information and we can then provide you with quotes and find local installers near you.

 Find a local installer